anand374/PSScripts/README.md

       <li>Virtual Machines (nic)</li>
       </ol>
       <p>
-      Will add additional Azure Network Components to search through in near future.
+      Will add additional Azure Network Components to search through in near future. <br>Also, will add option to select what type of Azure Resource you want to search specifically, basically giving you more control over the search.
  </ul>
       <h2> Issues </h2>
       <p>